rahgadda/job-preparation/01-ML/DBT.md

 - In 2018, the dbt Labs team released a commercial product on top of dbt Core.
 - In Feb 2022 they received $222 million with a valuation of $4.2 Billion.

+## DBT Core
+- It is an open-source command line tool that can be installed locally in your environment, and communicate with databases using adapters.
+- DBT Core building blocks
+  - Project creation steps:
+    ```bash
+    python3 -m venv
+    ```
+  - `dbt_project.yml` is the starting point to identify profile, models, test etc...
+  - `profiles.yml` contains the connection details for your data platform

 ## Modules
 - `Naming Convention:`
   - `Sources (src):` Refer to the raw table data that have been built in the warehouse through a loading process.
 (We will cover configuring Sources in the Sources module)